 Based on the concept that Jazz is about personal freedom and individuality, each host programs his or her own show.

 Weekday programming features a number of veteran broadcasters including Joe Kocherhans, Gary Beck, Claudia Russell and Ron Dhanifu.
-These hosts can be heard live M-F/7A-3P Pacific during our Phase 1 of live programming within the COVID-19 pandemic.
+These hosts can be heard live M-F/7A-6P Pacific during our Phase 2 of live programming within the COVID-19 pandemic.

-In addition to the wide variety of music that is presented during the weekday programs, there are a number of specialty offerings throughout the weekend that concentrate on specific styles and eras.
-We look forward to bringing these specialty shows back when KSDS launches its Phase 2 of live broadcasting (during this COVID-19 pandemic).
+In addition to the wide variety of music that is presented during the weekday programs, there will be a number of specialty offerings throughout the weekend that concentrate on specific styles and eras.
+We look forward to bringing these specialty shows back when KSDS launches its Phase 3 of live broadcasting (during this COVID-19 pandemic).
 Stay tuned for details.

 HD-2, SDS-STUDENT DELIVERED SOUND